Licence Checker England

 1 October 2018

 From 1 October 2018 the scope of mandatory licensing was extended to include all rented properties with 5 or more unrelated people occupying it who share facilities such as a kitchen, toilet or bathroom.
 Prior to October 2018 licensing only applied to properties of 3 or more storeys.
 Telephone enquiries are handled between 9:30am and 12 noon Monday to Friday.
 An Article 4 Direction was introduced in August 2023 borough-wide (urban areas) restricting change of use from family dwelling to HMO, requiring planning permission.
-Failure to license carries an unlimited fine or civil penalty of up to £30,000.
+Failure to licence can carry an unlimited fine on prosecution.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
 Licence conditions require: valid gas safety record renewed annually, steps to prevent anti-social behaviour, maintenance of property and contents, and attendance at an approved training course by licence holder or manager.

 View HMO licensing info on council website